getodk/docs/odkx-src/tables-install.rst

   - :doc:`survey-intro`

-ODK Survey is not required, but Tables and Survey are most versatile when used together.
+ODK-X Survey is not required, but Tables and Survey are most versatile when used together.
 Survey offers a simple, form based data collected workflow similar to ODK Collect that can be seamlessly integrated with Tables to create and modify records.

 .. _tables-install-app:

-Installing the ODK Tables App
+Installing the ODK-X Tables App
 -----------------------------------